samkhodak/Pomodoro-Timer/docs/design.md

 ## Architecture

-*For each component identified in the architecture, describe briefly what it will do, how it will work, and implementation risks associated with it.*

 The architecture of the TimeFlo program consists of a base timer mechanism that will be specified by the user to fulfill a certain slice of time; this is the foundation of the whole implementation.